-- 7.6.2.6.5 No continuous/blank ground floor wall shall be greater than 3 metres in width on primary street frontages. - 7.6.2.6.6 Any addition to, alteration or modification of a building or structure where the works are confined to the area below verandah level must not create a featureless façade more than 4 metres wide on any wall that faces a public space, and extends from a height of 1m above ground level up to a maximum height of 2.5m.
+- 7.6.2.47.49 The entire ground floor of all buildings along primary and secondary street frontages within Sub-Regional, Town and District Centres shall be occupied by non-residential activities; in addition, for properties fronting Adelaide Road or John Street the entire first floor of all buildings must also be occupied by non-residential activities. - 7.6.2.48.210 No continuous/blank ground floor wall shall be greater than 3 metres in width on primary street frontages. - 7.6.2.47.311New buildings built on a site identified as having a primary streetfrontage (as identified on planning maps 43 to 49A), must be built up to the street edge along the primary frontage. - 7.6.2.67.6.712 Any addition to, alteration or modification of a building or structure where the works are confined to the area below verandah level must not create a featureless façade more than 4 metres wide on any wall that faces a public space, and extends from a height of 1m above ground level up to a maximum height of 2.5m.
 A featureless façade will be considered to be one that lacks windows, doors, columns, recesses, stairs, niches or other architectural detailing.

-This standard does not apply to new buildings/structures, or to modifications extending above verandah level on existing buildings/structures.
+This standard does not apply to new buildings/ structures, or to modifications extending above verandah level on existing buildings/ structures.

-7.6.2.6.7 No vehicle oriented uses shall be located along primary frontages.
+7.6.2.4.2 No vehicle oriented uses shall be located along primary frontages.

-7.6.2.7 Fixed Plant Noise
+7.6.2.78 Fixed Plant Noise

-7.6.2.7.1 Noise emission levels in Centres from fixed plant when measured at or within the boundary of any site, or at the outside wall of any building on any site, other than the building or site from which the noise is emitted in Centres shall not exceed the following limits:
+7.6.2.78.1 Noise emission levels in Centres from fixed plant when measured at or within the boundary of any site, or at the outside wall of any building on any site, other than the building or site from which the noise is emitted in Centres shall not exceed the following limits:

-$\begin{array}{ll} \text{At all times} & \text{55dB $L{\text{Aeq (15 min)}}$} \\ \text{Monday to Sunday 10pm to 7am} & \text{80dB L{AFmax}} \end{array}$
+At all times 55dB L {Aeq (15 min)} Monday to Sunday 10pm to 7am 80dB L {AFmax}

-- 7.6.2.7.2 The noise limits set in standard 7.6.2.7.1 do not apply to fixed plant located in the Operational Port Area.
-Noise from the Operational Port Area must comply with the Port Noise rules set out in standard 7.6.1.6. - 7.6.2.7.3 Noise emission levels from fixed plant in Centres must comply with standard 7.6.1.1.5. - 7.6.2.7.4 The noise limits set in standard 7.6.2.7.1 and 7.6.2.7.3 shall not apply to fixed plant that is used solely for emergency purposes.
+- 7.6.2.78.2 The noise limits set in standard 7.6.2.7.1 do not apply to fixed plant located in the Operational Port Area.
+Noise from the Operational Port Area must comply with the Port Noise rules set out in standard 7.6.1.6. - 7.6.2.78.3 Noise emission levels from fixed plant in Centres must comply with standard 7.6.1.1.5. - 7.6.2.78.4 The noise limits set in standard 7.6.2.7.1 and 7.6.2.7.3 shall not apply to fixed plant that is used solely for emergency purposes.
 Examples of such equipment are standby generator sets that are used to supply electricity only at times of electrical supply failure, or for plant used only during life threatening situations such as smoke fans or sprinkler pumps.
-This fixed plant is exempt from the noise limits provided that it: - (i) only operates for maintenance between 8am and 5pm weekdays - (iii) is an electricity generator set that can only be used on an emergency basis and is not used to generate power for the national grid.
+This fixed plant is exempt from the noise limits provided that it: - (i) only operates for maintenance between 8am and 5pm weekdays, and - (ii) can comply with standard 7.6.2.7.1 and 7.6.2.7.3., or - (iii) is an electricity generator set that can only be used on an emergency basis and is not used to generate power for the national grid.